 This seminar is interested in experiments others have done in education for what they can tell us about how learning happens, and it is concerned with how learning happens for what that can tell us about what experiments should be attempted.
 To this end, the class is structured by alternating between issues of learning and experiments in education.
-The second meeting every week (and therefore the first meeting of the semester) will be on learning, while the first meeting will look at a particular experiment.
-The topic on learning may not match up exactly with the corresponding experiment (which will happen in the first meeting of the next week), but I have tried to take advantage of resonances between the two.
+The topic on learning may not match up exactly with the corresponding experiment, but I have tried to take advantage of resonances between the two.